aditya280505/Credit-Risk-Intelligence-Platform/README.md

 ---

-# 🔎 Model Performance Interpretation
+## 🔎 Model Performance Interpretation

-The results demonstrate why multiple evaluation metrics are important for credit-risk classification.
+The results demonstrate why multiple evaluation metrics are important in credit-risk classification.

 ### XGBoost

 XGBoost achieved:

-* Highest Accuracy: **80.32%**
-* Highest ROC-AUC: **71.94%**

-However, its F1 Score was only **13.58%**.

-This indicates that its high accuracy does not necessarily translate into strong minority-class detection.
+* **Highest Accuracy:** 80.32%
+* **Highest ROC-AUC:** 71.94%

+However, its **F1 Score of 13.58%** indicates weak performance on the minority/default class under the evaluated classification threshold.

 ### Random Forest

 Random Forest achieved:

-* Accuracy: **66.06%**
+* **Accuracy:** 66.06%
-* F1 Score: **43.07%**
+* **F1 Score:** 43.07%
-* ROC-AUC: **71.24%**
+* **ROC-AUC:** 71.24%

-Among the evaluated models, Random Forest provides the strongest F1 score.
+Among the evaluated models, Random Forest provides a stronger balance between identifying defaults and overall discrimination.

 ### Logistic Regression

 Logistic Regression achieved:

-* Accuracy: **66.10%**
+* **Accuracy:** 66.10%
-* F1 Score: **42.90%**
+* **F1 Score:** 42.90%
-* ROC-AUC: **70.84%**
+* **ROC-AUC:** 70.84%

 It provides a useful interpretable baseline for comparison.

 ### Important Observation

-Accuracy alone should not be used to select a credit-risk model when the target classes are imbalanced.
+Accuracy alone should not be used to select a credit-risk model, particularly when the target classes are imbalanced.

+A model can achieve high accuracy while still missing a significant number of actual defaults.

-Metrics such as:
+For credit-risk applications, additional metrics such as:

 * Precision
 * Recall
 * F1 Score
 * ROC-AUC
+* Precision-Recall AUC
-* Precision-Recall analysis
+* Classification threshold analysis
-* Decision-threshold performance

-should also be considered.
+should be considered.

-For a real-world credit-risk system, the model and decision threshold would require additional validation, calibration, fairness analysis, and domain-specific risk evaluation.

 ---

-# 🔍 Explainable AI with SHAP
+## 🔍 Explainable AI with SHAP

-**SHAP — SHapley Additive exPlanations** is used to interpret machine learning predictions.
+**SHAP (SHapley Additive exPlanations)** is used to interpret machine learning predictions.

 SHAP helps answer:

-* Which features influence predictions?
+* Which features influence model predictions?
-* Which variables contribute toward higher predicted risk?
+* Which variables contribute to higher predicted risk?
-* Which variables contribute toward lower predicted risk?
+* Which variables contribute to lower predicted risk?
 * Which features are globally most important?
-* How do individual features influence a specific prediction?
+* Why did the model make a specific prediction?

+This improves the interpretability of the machine learning workflow and makes the model easier to analyze.

 ---

-# 📊 SHAP Visualizations
+## 📊 SHAP Visualizations

-The project includes three major SHAP visualizations.

 ### SHAP Feature Importance

-Shows the most influential features used by the model.
+Shows the features that have the greatest overall influence on model predictions.

 ### SHAP Summary Plot

-Provides a global overview of feature importance and feature impact across observations.
+Provides a global view of feature importance and the direction and magnitude of feature impact.

 ### SHAP Waterfall Plot

-Explains how individual features contribute to a specific model prediction.
+Explains how individual features contribute to a specific prediction by showing how each feature pushes the prediction higher or lower.

 ---

-# 🖥️ Streamlit Dashboard
+## 🖥️ Streamlit Dashboard

-The platform is deployed as an interactive multi-page Streamlit web application.
+The project is deployed as a multi-page Streamlit application.

-### Application Structure

 ```text
 Home